loqun/assesment/README.md

 Laravel Herd for best dev experience https://herd.laravel.com/windows

-setup the database as in this i setup mariadb hence need mariadb or your own and need to configure db
+Setup the database as in this i setup mariadb hence need mariadb or your own and need to configure db copy env.example to .env

 ## Overview